TomasBeuzen/pybeach/paper.md

 # Acknowledgements

 I would like to thank those that contributed to the collection and processing of data used to develop the ML models in __*pybeach*__.
-In particular, Dr. Mitchell Harley, Prof. Jason H. Middleton and Peter J. Mumford from the UNSW School of Aviation for conducting the Airborne Lidar surveys and Lidar data pre- processing for the June 2016 storm, and Dr. Kara Doran, Dr. Nathaniel Plant, Dr. Hilary Stockdon and the USGS for providing the Hurricane Ivan Lidar data, available online [here](https://coastal.er.usgs.gov/data-release/doi-F7GF0S0Z/).
+In particular, Dr. Mitchell Harley, Prof. Jason H. Middleton, Peter J. Mumford, and the UNSW School of Aviation for conducting the Airborne Lidar surveys and
+Lidar data pre- processing for the June 2016 storm, and Dr. Kara Doran, Dr. Nathaniel Plant, Dr. Hilary Stockdon, and the USGS for providing the Hurricane Ivan Lidar data, available online [here](https://coastal.er.usgs.gov/data-release/doi-F7GF0S0Z/).

 # References